jeremy-leonardo/links-manager-jamstack/README.md

 This project uses Netlify (serverless) Functions and FaunaDB for the database.<br />
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Environment

+Check the .env.example file for required environment vars.

 ## Available Scripts

 In the project directory, you can run: